 Number – fractions

 As a school we have a great emphasis on mental maths and use concrete, pictorial and abstract examples in our teaching.
 We believe in making maths real for the children and encourage parents to involve their children in real life maths at home.
+Children learn how to master each concept in depth enabling them to manipulate the ideas in a range of situations.

 Science is divided into the following knowledge based categories: Life Processes and Living Things, Materials and their Properties and Physical Processes.
 Embedded into each of these is Scientific Enquiry (investigating).
 Science lessons are planned in line with the new National Curriculum 2014.